nerohmot/sksd/README.md

 The tasks of **sksd** are:

-- Make himself be known to the 'world'. 👍
+- Make himself, his state and his 'capabilities' be known to the 'world'. 👍
-- Spin up `spyder-kernel`(s) on behalf of a `user` in a specified `environment` from `spyder` and pass the 'connection data' back to `spyder`! 🎉
+- Spin up `spyder-kernel`(s) on behalf of a `user` in a specified `environment` from `spyder` and pass the 'connection data' back to `spyder` so that the `spyder-console` can connect! 🎉
 - Serve as a `gateway` to administer environments remotely from `spyder` or possibly other tools in a graphical way! 😍

 **NOTE:**
-> A 'user daemon' (Contradictio in terminis) although much easier to implement as it is a simpel process with a user's login process (or one of it's ancestors) as parent, will not do the trick as it will **not** be 'omni-present'!
-One first needs to login to the box ... and how whould that work with a head-less device ?!?
+> A 'user daemon' (Contradictio in terminis) although much easier to implement, as it is a simpel process with a user's login process (or one of it's ancestors) as parent, will not do the trick as it will **not be 'omni-present'**!
+One first needs to login to the box ... and how whould that work with a truely head-less device ?!?

-would be the so called 'development environment'

-Now in doeing so, we 'create' a new problem : the `spyder-kernel` needs to be run in an environment other than `_spyder_` (unless we are coding for `spyder` that is).
-But as a matter of fact, that is a problem that needs solving anyway (cfr. 'remote machines')

-So, `spyder`

-# Description (Proposal)
+## Specification

 The `sksd` uses [zeroconf](https://github.com/jstasiak/python-zeroconf) to announce it's presence to the zeroconf network.